 Final Thoughts...

 We know LifeVac is out there, and we know it’s saving lives.
-But until the guidance changes, we won’t be training learners to use it.
-Our focus remains on giving you the confidence and skills to use proven choking first aid techniques.
+But until national guidance changes, we won’t be training learners to use it.
+Our focus remains on giving you the confidence and skills to use proven choking first aid techniques, because you may not always have access to a device when you need it.

 We’ll keep an eye on the research and updates from the resuscitation councils, and if things change, you’ll hear it from us.

-In the meantime, remember: Back blows and abdominal thrusts save lives.
+In the meantime, remember: back blows and abdominal or chest thrusts save lives.
 Quick action is what matters most.
-You don’t need specialist equipment to be a life saver.
+You don’t need specialist equipment to be a lifesaver.